inventor96/pocketbase-erc-exercise/README.md

 This is a simple application written for the [Pocketbase backend and framework](https://pocketbase.io/).
 The general idea is to generate need/resource pairs to give a real reason to pass around radio traffic for an ERC exercise.
 The app works with three scopes: stakes, regions, and storehouse (the top level, i.e. global).
 The logic tries to spread the pair across scopes as configured per exercise.

+The application is built to handle only one exercise at a time.
+If it was to host more than one concurrent exercise, there would be assignments made between the two exercises as if they were the same.

 ## Setup

 Note that these setup instructions are for Linux hosts.
 You'll have to adjust and refactor stuff as necessary for other platforms.